-The Story of Getting Koh i noor by Nader Shah and Losing It
+The Story of Getting Koh i Noor by Nader Shah and Losing It

 Nadershah, like previous Iranian kings such as Cyrus the Great and Darius, expanded the territory of Iran and added many areas to the territory of Iran.
 King Nader intended to conquer the country like the Achaemenid, but he was not morally like them and did not care much about people's freedom.
 In 1739, after many conquests, Nader Shah arrived in India and tried to conquer this land.
 The king of India at that time, who had a weak government and could not defend his land, wanted to keep his throne with impressive gifts.
 He presented two important treasures and diamonds of the Indian court to Nadir Shah; Two unique expensive diamonds, one shining on the king's crown and the other in the middle of the throne.

-Seeing the diamond in the middle of the throne, Nader Shah was amazed and said that it is like a mountain of light(Kohinoor), and he used a sea of light (Daria-i-Noor) to describe the other diamond.
-These two names were preserved on two important historical diamonds: Kohinoor Diamond and Daria-i-Noor Diamond.
+Seeing the diamond in the middle of the throne, Nader Shah was amazed and said that it is like a mountain of light (Kohinoor), and he used a sea of light (Daria-i-Noor) to describe the other diamond.
+These two names were preserved on two significant historical diamonds: Kohinoor Diamond and Daria-i-Noor Diamond.
 Kohinoor diamond, which at that time still had its original weight, was one of the largest diamonds in the world, weighing 793 carats.
 Daria-i-Noor diamond was and is the biggest pink diamond in the world.
 The throne, decorated with Koh i noor diamonds, was in the shape of a peacock, and since then, it has been known as the rare peacock bed.

 After the death of Nader Shah, the throne of peacock throne fell into the hands of Ahmad Shah Durrani, he took the throne to Afghanistan, separated the diamond from it, and the throne was destroyed.
 After a while, he gave the diamond to Shah Shuja as a gift.
 Later, Shah Shoja colluded with the kingdom of India out of greed to get the government of Afghanistan and got the government of the region in exchange for the Kohinoor diamond.
 The diamond returned to India but did not last in this land.
-In 1849, after the British forces conquered Punjab, the Kohinoor kohinoor diamond price in dollars was transferred to the treasury of British jewels in an Indian company.
+In 1849, after the British forces conquered Punjab, the Kohinoor diamond price in dollars was transferred to the treasury of British jewels in an Indian company.

 This time, another Indian king, in exchange for keeping his throne, gave away the Kohinoor diamond.
 Diamond Koh Noor was sent to Britain by ship.
 On the ship, when cholera had spread, and chaos and crowding had risen, the diamond of Kohinoor was lost for several days!
 Until the servant carrying the diamond was able to return the diamond.
 The Kohinoor was handed over to Queen Victoria in July 1850.
 At this time, the Kohinoor diamond weighed 186 carats.